 We are actively involved in clinical research as we believe that this is complementary in providing improved patient care by developing new strategies in diagnosis, treatment and quality improvement.
 Our research papers on topics such as pleural disorders, lung infections including tuberculosis, airway diseases, interventional pulmonology, sleep disorders, critical illnesses, and medical education, have been published in medical journals.

 We run programmes to train our future generation of clinicians, both at the undergraduate and postgraduate levels.
 Our structured teaching curriculum for the future generation of doctors focuses on the core competencies of patient care, medical knowledge, practice-based learning and improvement, systems-based practice, professionalism, and interpersonal skills and communication.
-Regular intra-division and multidisciplinary teaching sessions and grand rounds are held each week.
-Junior doctors are trained in the management of both common and rare respiratory disorders, lung physiology and pathology, pulmonary function tests, diagnostic and therapeutic bronchoscopy and thoracoscopy, respiratory radiology including ultrasound, sleep medicine, intensive care medicine, medical education, clinical research, and quality improvement projects.
-Our passion for medical education is evident through the many teaching awards we have won.
+Our passion for medical education is evident through the many teaching awards we have been awarded.